gvenzl/simple-db-load-generator/README.md

 ## 1. Purpose

-Purpose of this application is to enable the user to generate/simulate some user load.
+Purpose of this application is to enable users to generate or simulate some work load on a database.
-It uses a user defined set of SQL statements which can executed in a single or multiple database sessions
+SimpleLoadGenerator uses a predefined set of SQL statements which can be executed in a single or in multiple database sessions, the latter for scaling the workload.

 ## 2. Concept

 SimpleLoadGenerator was born out of the need to re-execute some production system SQL statements against a test database with the possibility to scale up the execution workload.
-The SQL statements were provided via a database trace file which then got trimmed down to the actual SQL statements.
+The SQL statements to re-execute were provided via a database trace file which got trimmed down to the actual SQL statements.
-The idea spawn further to provide a generic load tool where someone could quickly generate either some random load against a database or execute quickly a couple of statements concurrently.
+The idea spawn further to provide a generic load tool where someone could quickly generate either some random load against a database or execute a couple of statements concurrently.

 The original design was based on reading a plain text file which contains SQL statements.
-SimpleLoadGenerator recognizes every byte in the file as part of a SQL statement until a ";" followed by a line end, is encountered which delimits the current SQL statement from the next one.
+SimpleLoadGenerator recognizes every byte in the file as part of a SQL statement until a ";" followed by a line end/carriage return (`EOL`) is encountered which delimits the current SQL statement from the next one.
-This means that when you run a plain text file, you can make your SQL statements as long and as many lines as you want, but you have to put a ";" at the end of a line to tell SimpleLoadGenerator that the SQL command is finished.
-Previously SimpleLoadGenerator had the limitation that no ";" could appear within a SQL command, this limitation is now gone!
+Because of that SQL statements can be many lines long, as long as the end is clearly marked by ";" + `EOL`.

-With version 1.1.0 came the improvement to read MySQL general log and Oracle trace files.
+With version 1.1.0 came the improvement to read MySQL general log files.
 This improvement was intended to make it easier for the user to re-execute a SQL load without having to extract the SQLs into a plain file first.
 However, by re-executing trace files there is a danger of re-executing some internal or recursive SQL commands that should not or must not be executed.
-Because of that danger not all SQLs will be plainly re-executed as it is the case with plain text files!
-For the various restrictions see the sections below!
+Because of that not all SQLs are executed from a trace file.
+For the various restrictions on trace file execution see the sections below!

-The application parses the entire SQL file and keeps all the SQL statements in memory which then get executed by one or more database sessions (configurable).
+The application parses the entire SQL file and keeps all the SQL statements in memory for the duration of the program runtime.
+The SQL statements are then executed by one or more database sessions (configurable).
-The SQL statements are executed in RANDOM order and the execution of the next statement is paused for a random generated number between 0 and 1000 milliseconds.
+Furthermore, the SQL statements are executed in **RANDOM** order.
+The pause between the execution of two statements is a random generated number between 0 and 1000 milliseconds.
 This is done to simulate a more realistic SQL load.
-Also, SimpleLoadGenerator detects SELECT statements and automatically fetches all rows of the SELECT being executed.
+Also, SimpleLoadGenerator detects `SELECT` statements and automatically fetches all rows of the `SELECT` being executed.
-This too is done to simulate a more realistic SQL load.
+This too is done to simulate a more realistic SQL load, making sure that all data of a `SELECT` has been fetched over the network.
-Once all the statements are executed the application starts over again, ultimately producing an infinite loop.
+Once all the statements are executed, the application starts over again ultimately producing an infinite loop.
-Only a kill signal ([Ctrl]+[C]) or an error (in case the -ignoreErrors flag is not set - see below) will cause the application to stop gracefully by stopping the execution after the current statement has been finished and closing the connection.
+Only a kill signal ([Ctrl]+[C]) or an error (in case the `-ignoreErrors` flag is not set - see below) will cause the application to stop gracefully.

 ### 2.1 Plain text file re-execution

 SimpleLoadGenerator will execute whatever is in the text file.
-This makes SimpleLoadGenerator very flexible and does not constrain the SQLs to SELECT statements only.
+This makes SimpleLoadGenerator very flexible and does not constrain the SQLs to `SELECT` statements only.
-In case that the text file contains INSERT/UPDATE/DELETE statements that will start transactions, SimpleLoadGenerator WILL NOT execute a commit automatically.
+In case that the text file contains `INSERT`/`UPDATE`/`DELETE` statements that will start transactions, SimpleLoadGenerator WILL NOT execute a commit automatically.
-If a commit needs to be executed, it will have to be in the text file as "COMMIT;" at the appropriate place!
+If a commit needs to be executed, it will have to be in the text file as "COMMIT;"!
-The application will also not execute a rollback at the end of each test cycle which could cause the UNDO tablespace on an Oracle database to grow significantly.
+The application will not execute a rollback at the end of each test cycle.
-It is believed that if DML loads are simulated, the user also wants to commit them, e.g. batch load simulation
+It is believed that if DML loads are simulated, the user also wants to commit them, e.g. batch load simulation.
+Otherwise, the user will have to explicitly add "ROLLBACK;", if desired.

 ### 2.2 MySQL general log file re-execution

-The MySQL general log file is a plain text of binary file containing SQL command executions.
-SimpleLoadGenerator supports the plain text mode only!
+The MySQL general log file comes in plain text or binary format, containing SQL command executions.
+SimpleLoadGenerator supports the plain text format only!
-The general log file has two different formats of lines.
-Whenever the time between the last and current execution changes for a second or more, the date and time will be printed first, then followed by the thread id, command type and SQL command text.
+The general log file has two different line formats.
+Whenever the time between the last and current execution changes for a second or more, the date and time will be printed first, followed by the thread id, command type and SQL command text.
+In case the time hasn't changed, i.e. the SQL has been executed the very same second as the previous one, the date and time will be omitted.

-The format looks like this ([\t] representing a tabulator character):
+The format looks like this (`[\t]` representing a tabulator character):
 `[Date][Space][Time][\t][ThreadId][Space][CommandType][\t][Sql Text][\n]`
 `[\t][\t][ThreadId][Space][CommandType][\t][Sql Text][\n]`